Using Electric Reels for Alaskan Bottom Fish

 When choosing an electric fishing reel, it’s important to pick the right size electric reel for the depth of water you’ll be fishing, and the style of fishing (bait or jig) you’ll be doing.
 In many situations, especially jigging, the small, light Tanacom 500 will serve you well.
 However, for extremely deep water, perhaps when fishing for sablefish (AKA black cod), the 750 or even the 1000 might be warranted.

-To ensure your electric fishing reel lasts for years, try to keep out of the weather.
+To ensure your electric fishing reel lasts for years, try to keep it out of the weather.
 Avoid putting the rod and reel in rocket launchers as this can expose the reel to large amounts of saltwater spray.
 Rinse it off with fresh water after every trip and apply dielectric grease on the plug and port to help prevent corrosion.